5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ### Source situation: do we really need another guide for this?

-Short answer: **Hell yeah, we need another guide!** Let me explain why…
+Short answer: **Hell yeah, we need another guide!** But let me explain…

 Although AppleALC comes with around 600 (!) pre-configured Layout-IDs for more than 100 Audio Codecs, the process of how to actually *create* a Layout-ID from scratch is not covered on the AppleALC repo.
 As a matter of fact, it's rarely covered at all.
 I only could find about 4 guides which explain some aspects of if it but never the entire process as it is required today.